PHPFastCGI/FastCGIDaemon/README.md

 php /path/to/command.php run --port=5000 --host=localhost
 ```

-If you are using a web server such as nginx, you will need to use a process manager to monitor and run your application.
+If you are using a web server such as NGINX, you will need to use a process manager to monitor and run your application.